node-xyz/node-xyz.github.io/_pages/getting.started.md

 `logger.warn("Sending a message to ${servicePath} from first find strategy failed (Local Response)")` Are you seeing what I am seeing too?

-XYZ is configured to work with this module by default. if you wish to change them, a new key named **`defaultSendStrategy`** should be added to the configuration object passed to xyz constructor.
+XYZ is configured to work with this module by default. if you wish to change them, a new key named **`defaultSendStrategy`** should be added to the **selfConf** key passed to xyz constructor.

 In order to test this feature, let's use another send strategy, **send.to.all**.
 You can find the plugin [here](https://github.com/node-xyz/xyz.service.send.to.all).